Native title in Australia: Traditional owner

 The term Traditional Owner Corporation (TOC) is used to refer to various types of Aboriginal and Torres Strait Islander corporations.
 Such a corporation is usually the negotiating body when determining native title outcomes.
 (A TOC is distinct from the Registered Native Title Body Corporate (RNTBC), which manages the land after a native title determination has been made.)

 In Victoria, a "traditional owner group" is defined in the Traditional Owner Settlement Act 2010 to include those people recognised by the Attorney-General as traditional owners, based on their traditional and cultural associations with the land, and there are government guidelines detailing what these terms mean.
 They state that traditional "Denotes linkages with the past that are actively kept alive by the traditional owner group members.
 It is not restricted to features or activities understood to be fully continuous with, and identical to, such activities or features in pre-contact Aboriginal society".

 Apart from the legal definitions, the terms traditional owners or traditional custodians of the land are included in Acknowledgment of Country wording which is used to pay respects to the people of that Country.

+In some cases, agreements between resource companies and Traditional Owner groups predate the recognition of Native Title under Australian law.
+In the Pilbara region of Western Australia, the Woodside-operated North West Shelf project was developed without any agreements with Traditional Owner groups.
+However, following the introduction of the Native Title Act in 1993, a Land Access agreement was executed between Elders of the Ngarluma and Yindjibarndi people and the North West Shelf project joint venturers.
+This is an example of a pre-Native Title agreement that has remained in place following the introduction of the Native Title Act.
+The Agreement party, the Ngarluma Yindjibarndi Foundation (NYFL), has represented Traditional Owner interests for the North West Shelf project area since execution of the agreement.
+NYFL CEO Sean-Paul Stephens and Yindjibarndi Elder Michael Woodley, on behalf of the NYFL Board of Traditional Owners, have set out major reforms required to ensure such agreements ensure a legacy following decades of industry profits alongside extreme economic poverty across the Traditional Owner community.